- Read More

 - Split nail or secondary toe nail

 Corns form by direct pressure against the skin.
 The reaction of the skin is to protect itself by forming more skin.
-Initially this protective layer of skin is helpful, but as it thickens this protective layer of skin will increase the pressure applied to the bone and become painful.
+Initially this protective layer of skin is helpful, but as it thickens this protective layer of skin will increase the pressure applied to the underlying soft tissue and bone and become painful.
+A Lister corn is created by direct pressure to the skin and bone adjacent to the toe nail.

 The bone of the toe is partly responsible for the formation of a Lister corn.
 The bone in the tip of the toe is called the terminal phalanx and is shaped a little like a Mexican sombrero with the tip of the hat pointing to the tip of the toe and the brim of the hat flaring out at the base of the toe nail.
-The brim of the hat can be prominent.
-And when the brim is prominent, we call it a bone spur.
+The brim of the hat can create a prominent bone spur.
 When direct pressure is applied to the outside of the toe (lateral aspect) by the shoe, we'll develop a Lister corn on the outside of the toe.
 When direct pressure is applied to the inside (medial aspect) of the toe by the adjacent toe, we'll develop a Lister on the inside of the toe.

 Lister corns are unique in that they can also form in the absence of shoe pressure.
 Many of us have toes that roll to the side so that the nail doesn't face up, but rather out to the outside of the foot.
 This digital position is called varus rotation of the toe.
 Varus rotation of the toe rolls the bone in the tip of the toe so that the brim of the hat is out of the way of the shoe, but now the brim is in direct and constant contact with the floor.
 Also, in cases of varus rotation of the 5th toe, the 4th toe will tend to rest on top of the 5th toe resulting a medial Lister corn.
 In cases of fixed varus rotation of the 5th toe, it's not unusual to see a Lister corn on both the outside (lateral aspect) and inside (medial aspect) of the toe.